Antr4ck/Squid_proxy_installeur/README.md

 # License

-This project is licensed under the MIT License - see the https://github.com/Antr4ck/Squid_proxy_installeur/blob/main/LICENSE file for details
+This project is licensed under the MIT License - see the
+<a href="https://github.com/Antr4ck/Squid_proxy_installeur/blob/main/LICENSE ">LICENSE</a> file for details